beeware/toga/docs/how-to/contribute-code.rst

 outstanding redraw events have been processed.
 These ``redraw()`` requests are also used to implement slow mode - each redraw is turned into a 1 second sleep.

-If a widget doesn't have a probe for a given widget, the testbed will automatically skip the tests for that widget.
+If a widget doesn't have a probe for a given widget, the testbed should call ``pytest.skip()`` for that platform when constructing the widget fixture (there is a ``skip_on_platforms()`` helper method in the testbed method to do this).
 If a widget hasn't implemented a specific probe method that the testbed required, it should call ``pytest.skip()`` so that the backend knows to skip the test.

 If a widget on a given backend doesn't support a given feature, it should use ``pytest.xfail()`` (expected failure) for the probe method testing that feature.